Willow Run Airport: Liberator production

 The first Ford-built Liberators rolled off the Willow Run line in September 1942; these were designated B-24E.
 Few if any of these saw combat, being used instead in training squadrons.

 The Willow Run bomber plant had many problems at startup, due in part to the mindsets and technical skills of both management and labor, who were each accustomed to the requirements of auto production, finding it difficult at first to adapt to the higher precision required in aircraft production.
 The plant at Willow Run had labor problems, in particular high absentee rates and rapid employee turnover; the factory was nearly an hour's drive from Detroit, and the imposition of wartime gasoline and tire rationing had made the daily commute difficult.
 In one month Ford had hired 2900 workers but had lost 3100.
 Ford officials were as a rule anti-union, and Willow Run experienced one serious strike.

 Willow Run transitioned to production of the B-24H in June 1943; these were the first Willow Run Liberators to see combat in numbers.
 After another year, by which time the factory had begun producing the B-24J (from April 1944), the Army determined that Consolidated's San Diego plant and Willow Run could meet future requirements for Liberators.
 The Boeing B-29 Superfortress was taking over the long-range bombing mission in the Pacific theater and no new B-24 units were programmed for deployment in the Europe, the Mediterranean or in the CBI, the other theatres of the war.

 By fall 1944 Willow Run had moved from the B-24L to the B-24M, the last Liberator to be built in significant numbers.
-Willow Run shut down production in May 1945, after the end of the war in Europe; 6,972 Liberators had been built at Ford, and 1,893 sets of knock-down parts were provided to Consolidated and Douglas for assembly, for a total of 8,685 aircraft.
+Willow Run shut down production in May 1945, after the end of the war in Europe; 6,972 Liberators had been built at Ford, and 1,893 sets of ‘knock-down’ kits were provided to Consolidated in Ft.
+Worth, TX and Douglas Aircraft in Tulsa, OK for assembly, for a total of 8,865 aircraft.